-People with latent TB, doctors are given preventive therapy ,which include antibiotics for 6-12 months.
+For people with latent TB, doctors are given preventive therapy, which includes antibiotics for 6-12 months.

-It is important for any course of TB to be complete fully.even if the tb symptoms gone away.any bacteria that have survived the treatment could resistant to the medication that has developing MDR-TB ( drug resistant TB) in future.
-And drug resistant TB is much more difficult to treat.
+It is important for any course of TB to be completed fully even if the TB symptoms have gone away.
+Any bacteria that have survived the treatment could be resistant to the medication that has developing MDR-TB ( drug-resistant TB) in the future.
+And drug-resistant TB is much more difficult to treat.

-DOTS (directly observed therapy) is very good step to treat Tb from root.
+DOTS (directly observed therapy) is a very good step to treat Tb from the root.

-- Eat healthy diet- it provides energy to fight
+- Eat a healthy diet- it provides energy to fight

-- Cover your mouth-cover the mouth by tissue during cough laugh,sneeze
+- Cover your mouth-cover the mouth with tissue during cough, laughing, sneezing

-- Ventilating rooms-tuberculosis germs spread more easily in small closed room , open the window and use a fan to blow
+- Ventilating rooms-tuberculosis germs spread more easily in a small closed room, open the window and use a fan to blow

 - TB vaccination(BCG vaccination given to children)